 State Indicators and Elements of High-Quality InclusionUpdated December 15, 2023, 9:54 AM

-- Develops and uses a cross-sector vision and mission that guides agencies to expand access to, and participation in, inclusive local programs and settings for children with disabilities.
+- Develops and uses a cross-sector purpose statement to help agencies expand access and participation for children with disabilities in inclusive local programs and settings.

 - Are informed by data related to inclusion.